camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 - [Docker CE](https://docs.docker.com/install/) 17.03 or newer
 - [Docker Compose](https://docs.docker.com/compose/) 1.23.0 or newer
 - [PostgreSQL](https://www.postgresql.org/) 9.6 (newer versions _may_ work as well)
-  - used as presistent storage for all Cawemo data (e.g. BPMN workflows, comments etc.)
+  - Postgres is used as persistent storage for all Cawemo data (e.g. BPMN workflows, comments etc.) as well as IAM user data.
+  - Please set up two separate databases for Cawemo and IAM.

 ## 1. Log-in to Camunda Docker Registry

 The Cawemo Docker images are hosted on our dedicated Docker registry and are available to enterprise customers only.
-You can browse the available images in our [Docker registry](https://registry.camunda.cloud) after logging-in with your credentials.
+You can browse the available images in our [Docker registry](https://registry.camunda.cloud) after logging in with your credentials.

-Make sure to log-in correctly:
+Make sure to log in correctly:

 ```
 $ docker login registry.camunda.cloud